GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

 ## Add and use properties in a behavior

-What is interesting with behaviors is that they can hold information inside of them, much like variables of an object.
-These information are called properties.
-They can be a number, a string (text) or a boolean (which is like a virtual checkbox, either checked or unchecked).
+Properties are similar to objects variables but they can only be used from the behavior events.
+If you've ever added a behavior to an object, you may have noticed a list of fields to setup the behavior.
+These are properties initial values.

 You can use these properties to make your behavior customizable (for example, you can have the speed, an amount of damage, the life points, the power points, the mana, etc... as properties of your behavior - depending on what your behavior is doing).

+!!! note

+    Properties can be hidden if you don't wish to let extension users choose the initial value.

 To show and add properties to your behavior, edit it and click on the "Properties" tab.
-In this example, you can see a behavior called "Health", that has properties to store the health of the object and the minimum time between two hits on the object:
+In this example, you can see a behavior called "Health" that has properties to store the health of the object and the minimum time between two hits on the object:

 ![](pasted/20210907-001003.png)

 Properties can be:

-* Number, string (including a color or a choice from a list of options) or booleans (will be displayed as a checkbox).
-* They can also be another required behavior - in which case the behavior you're editing will ensure the other specified behavior is present on objects using it.
-There is a dedicated section later on this page about this.
-* They have a default value, that will be used if the value is not changed when adding the behavior to an object.
-* They can be visible in the editor, when added to an object, or invisible.
-* Finally, they have a label that will be displayed in the editor.
+* Numbers
+* Strings (including colors or string with choices)
+* Booleans (displayed as a checkbox)

+Properties can also be used to required behaviors as described in a following section.

 ### Use actions and conditions to manipulate the properties